keszotrab/keszotrab/README.md

 - 👋 Hi, I’m @keszotrab
-- 👀 I’m interested in Programing(duh), modding, art, games and technology.
+- 👀 I’m interested in Programing(duh), modding, art, games and new technology!
-- 🌱 I’m currently learning C#, C++ and how to be a better human being 🙏
+- 🌱 I’m currently learning C#, JavaScript, HTMLs, CSSs, Svelte and how to be a better human being 🙏
+- 🪵 Love woodcarveing!
+- 🪨 And sculpting!

 <!---
 keszotrab/keszotrab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.